AntJanus/WebDevelopment.META/Book/3-Getting Employed/5-resumes.md

 If you're looking for your first full-time job, this is why you should have some freelance work under your belt, able to discuss past projects.

-### Include brief description and technology
+####Include brief description and technology

 One of the more important aspects of a resume is its searchability and its informativeness on your abilities regarding specific technology.
-First, let's take on searchability.

 Whenever your resume is submitted to a recruiter, it's usually added to a larger database of resumes.
 The same goes for linkedIn, Monster.com, and other sites where your resume becomes an inherent part of the system.